Mountain Pit Stops in the Portes du Soleil

 With all this fantastic terrain, you may find that you want to rest your legs, warm up with a hot chocolate or refuel with a quick crepe.
 We have been selfless and scoured the Portes du Soleil to find the best mountain pits stops.
 It was tough work, but it is just one of the many things we do for our guests.

 The Pleney side of the valley has lots of great tree lined runs that are suitable for all levels of skiers and snowboarders.
 There are many pistes that have beginner friendly gradients that are ideal to hone your skills on.
 This is great for guests staying in our self catered property, Apartment 101, located just over the road from the Pleney bubble lift.

 When you are learning, it is a good idea to give your legs a rest from time to time.
 Luckily there are some very easy-to-get-to pit stops for quick break.

-This is is an ideal place to stop off when the weather isn’t at its best.
-Just stroll in and dry out next to the fire while tucking in to a delicious crêpe.
-They have a large selection but our personal favourite is a Grand Marnier crêpe, while warming up with a hot chocolate.
+This is an ideal place to stop off when the weather isn't at it’s best.
+Just stroll in and dry out next to the fire while tucking into a delicious crepe.
+They have a large selection but our personal favourite is a Grand Marnier crepe, while warming up with a hot chocolate.

 Wild Beets Kitchen

 Just a short walk from the bottom of the Chavannes chairlift is Wild Beets.
 This is a bit different to what you would normally find in a French ski resort.
 They serve tasty healthy salads and wraps and smoothies.
 But, if you just want a quick break, Wild Beets is our choice for coffee and cake in Les Gets.
 They also do a mean hot chocolate with marshmallows!